-A panel of judges from the paper, including Omar Gallaga (@omarg), Addie Broyles (@broylesa) and Robert Quigley (@robquig and @statesman) then culled the list down to 25.
-Somehow, I made that cut too.
+A panel of judges from the paper, including Omar Gallaga (@omarg), Addie Broyles (@broylesa) and Robert Quigley (@robquig and @statesman) curated the list.
 The criteria they used to judge us included looking for people who had given back to the community.
 If that is the reason for which I was chosen for the award than I am truly humbled and honored.
 To give back and share is the whole reason I started this blog and that I continue to write and participate.

 I was also amazed by the depth of the social media community in Texas.
 The award winners are an amazing group of people, and the ones that I don't already know I am making a point of adding to my network.

 I suggest that you check them out too.
 Even if you don't live in Texas, I think you will find them an amazing group of people.

 Henry “Rizoh” Adaso, Houston.
 Music journalist specializing in rap and hip-hop.

 Joshua Baer, Austin.
 Developed OtherInBox.com, software to streamline e-mail use.